-1.2 Uplift is independent of all political parties, and upholds values of social justice, freedom, democracy, peace, human rights, community, equality, fairness and sustainability.
-We reserve the right to remove any campaigns or comments that do not share these values.
+1.2 Uplift is independent of all political parties and upholds the values of social justice, equality, deepening democracy and sustainability.
+We reserve the right to remove any campaigns or comments that do not reflect these values.
 All decisions in this regard will be made at the sole discretion of Uplift.

 1.3 The Terms and information contained in this statement may change at any time and without notice.

-2.1 You can use the website to create one or more campaigns to advocate a cause that does not promote: hatred, violence, discrimination or stereotypes based on race, gender or gender identity, ethnicity, sexual orientation, religion or membership of a minority group and that promotes Uplift’s core values.
+2.1 You can use the website to create one or more campaigns to advocate a cause that does not promote: hatred, violence, discrimination, defamation, disinformation or stereotypes based ethnicity including membership of a minority community, marital status, gender, religion, nationality, disability, sexual orientation, or age and that promotes Uplift’s core values.

-2.2 Any campaign actions may be subject to moderation or approval before and after they become available to public access or signing.
+2.2 Any campaign actions are subject to moderation and/or approval before and after they become available for public access or signing.

 2.4 Our website is nonpartisan and cannot be used by or on behalf of a political party or to promote businesses or commercial purpose.
 Campaigns may not explicitly promote political parties.